chethanvasishta/essential-cs/README.md

     - Exercise: Open the SysInternal VMMap and check out the memory allocation of a process?
         - Allocate a few thousand byte sized allocations and delete them.
 What part of the memory grows?
 Does it always shrink after deallocation?
 6. Answer the basic programming questions (single and multi-process) now that you know about virtual memory.
+7. What exactly is a memory leak?
+   - Is it a memory leak if you don't delete an allocation when the program is being shutdown?
+   - What happens to the physical pages allocated to the process if the process crashes?

 Sharing DLLs, memory mapping, working set